GrammaticalFramework/gf-contrib/README.md

     GF core = compiler + runtimes + standard libraries + central docs

-If you want to contribute to GF, this is repository to do it in!
+If you want to contribute to GF, this is the repository to do it in!

 1. Fork this repository and clone your fork locally
 2. Work on your code & commit as much as you want to your forked repo